elbee-cyber/elbee-cyber/README.md

 - On <a href="https://app.hackthebox.eu/profile/320349">HackTheBox</a> and <a href="https://tryhackme.com/p/elbee">TryHackMe (top 1%)</a>.

-- Developed <a href="https://www.youtube.com/watch?v=QtsTI8MnMGc">The Survey Project</a> and created several python scripts integrated with the YouTube API to track stats.
+- Developed <a href="https://www.youtube.com/watch?v=QtsTI8MnMGc">The Survey Project and other Roblox games.</a> Additionally, I created several python scripts integrated with the YouTube API to track stats.

 - Several small unity projects.